Canada demands China release Canadians for the first time

-TORONTO (AP) - Canada is moving away from diplomatic caution and making is first formal demand for China to immediately release two Canadians who have been detained in apparent retaliation for Canada’s arrest of a top Chinese tech executive.
+TORONTO (AP) - Canada moved away from diplomatic caution on Friday and made is first formal demand for China to immediately release two Canadians who have been detained in apparent retaliation for Canada’s arrest of a top Chinese tech executive.

 The U.S., the U.K. and the EU also issued statements in support of Canada.

+“We are deeply concerned by the arbitrary detention by Chinese authorities of two Canadians earlier this month and call for their immediate release,” Canadian Foreign Minister Chrystia Freeland said.

+A senior government official said China’s ambassador to Canada was called on Friday and told of Canada’s demand.
+The official spoke on condition of anonymity because of lack of authorization to discuss the call publicly.

-A top executive of Chinese telecom giant Huawei was arrested in Canada on Dec.
+Meng Wanzhou, chief financial officer of Chinese telecommunications giant Huawei, was arrested in Canada on Dec.
 1 at the request of the United States, which wants her extradited to face charges that she and her company misled banks about the company’s business dealings in Iran.

-Nine days later, the Chinese secretly detained two Canadians on vague suspicions of “engaging in activities that endanger the national security” of China.
+Nine days later, the Chinese detained Canadian ex-diplomat Michael Kovrig and Canadian entrepreneur Michael Spavor on vague allegations of “engaging in activities that endanger the national security” of China.

+Freeland’s declaration marked a harder tone from Canadian officials.
+Prime Minister Justin Trudeau had been criticized by the opposition for what they called unacceptable reticence over his suggestion Wednesday that raising demands for their release would be akin to “to stomping on the table” without achieving their release.

+Freeland said that that Canada is honoring its extradition treaty with the United States and said it’s conducting a fair and transparent legal proceeding with respect to Meng.

 Copyright © 2018 The Washington Times, LLC.